Blogs/AI

 Netlify

-With Netlify, developers can connect a Git repository, and every time code is pushed, the platform automatically builds and deploys the latest version of the site.
-This continuous deployment workflow makes updates seamless and reduces manual work.
+You can connect a Git repository, and Netlify automatically builds and deploys updates whenever new code is pushed.
+This makes development faster and reduces manual deployment work.

 Pros: